 4. Your car won’t shift up or jerks upon depressing the pedal

 If the accelerator pedal sensor isn’t working as it should, it will give out incorrect reading to the car’s computer.
 In such cases, because the sensor is bad, depressing it would sometimes give out delayed signals or a burst of varying signals, which your car’s computer tries to accumulate and use to adjust the mixture.

 5. You experience low gas mileage

-Often times, your car’s throttle position sensor is at its failing stage but the effects aren’t obvious to you.
-You may not be noticing a delayed response from the pedal but if you see low gas mileage, it could mean that the car’s throttle position sensor is working but not as accurate as it should.
+Often, your car’s throttle position sensor is at its failing stage but the effects aren’t obvious to you.
+You may not be noticing a delayed response from the pedal but if you see low gas mileage, it could mean that the car’s throttle position sensor is working but not as accurate as it should be.